 Cambodia is firmly on the backpacking route through Southeast Asia, thanks in part to superlative attractions like Angkor Wat, Ko Rong, and the pink dolphins of the Mekong.
 It’s also popular because most visits are trouble-free.

-But theft is DEFINITELY an issue, and some nasty robberies do happen.
-So is Cambodia really safe?
 It’s a genuine worry – we get it – especially if you’re a first-time backpacker.

-- 19 Top Safety Tips for Traveling to Cambodia
+- 20 Top Safety Tips for Traveling to Cambodia

 - Is Cambodia safe to travel alone?